MrBigoudi/INF584Project/Readme.md

 ./build/lightcuts
 ```

 When the application starts, you see the scene displayed through the rasterizer.
-The loaded scene contains a small amount of lights to not make the rasterizer too laggy.
 However, two rendering modes are available: a Rasterizer and a Raytracer.

 Rasterizer: